superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Signal Processing Subsystem/Signal Processing Detailed Design.md

 To connect to the sensor subsystem, the connection will be established using USB.
 The data received from the sensor can come in many different forms as the chosen sensor is very robust.
 The form chosen for the data will be unprocessed.
 The sensor will pass raw data to the Jetson Nano.
 This is desirable as the Jetson Nano can fully use the data to  extract all relevant information.
 If processing time becomes a concern, the team can program the doppler to preprocess the data to a smaller degree than the Jetson Nano.
 This will reduce the load on the Jetson Nano and decrease processing time.

 To connect to the programmable drone the Jetson Nano will need to connect using USB.
 The data sent to this subsystem will be relevant sensor data such as the Heart rate and the Respiratory rate.
 This data will need to be put into the specified network packets used by that subsystem.
 Whether that be UDP, TCP, or others.

-## 3D Model of Custom Mechanical Components

-Should there be mechanical elements, display diverse views of the necessary 3D models within the document.
-Ensure the image's readability and appropriate scaling.
-Offer explanations as required.

-## Buildable Schematic

-Integrate a buildable electrical schematic directly into the document.
-If the diagram is unreadable or improperly scaled, the supervisor will deny approval.
-Divide the diagram into sections if the text and components seem too small.

-The schematic should be relevant to the design and provide ample details necessary for constructing the model.
-It must be comprehensive so that someone, with no prior knowledge of the design, can easily understand it.
-Each related component's value and measurement should be clearly mentioned.

-## Printed Circuit Board Layout

-Include a manufacturable printed circuit board layout.

 ## Operational Flowchart